New Leader Development Series (NLDS)

 WHAT HAS CHANGED?

 The program has been expanded and restructured to include three distinct learning tracks.
 Tracks can be taken in sequence or individually, depending on each individual's unique learning needs.
-The tree learning tracks include,
+The three learning tracks include:

 • Essentials for Supervisory Success